Best Historic Stays: Island Hotel on Cedar Key

 In 1984, the Island Hotel was added to the National Register of Historic Places, and in 2002, it was recognized as a Florida Heritage Site.
 Today, it’s more than just a place to stay, it’s a Cedar Key icon.

-Inside the Island Hotel
+The Island Hotel Today

 I stayed in Room 35, which just so happens to be a favorite of Jimmy Buffett, and it’s easy to see why.
 The walls are painted a soft pistachio green with pastel accents, and there’s a charming little vanity, wonderfully creaky wood floors, and windows that have views of the wraparound balcony.
 The bathroom was surprisingly spacious for a historic property, which felt like a rare treat.
-It’s cozy, character-filled, and full of the kind of charm that makes you dream of a return trip before you even leave.

 Dining and Drinking at the Island Hotel